Meet the Therapist

 Therapy to me is about helping people make sense of their lives.
 Here’s more information about my therapeutic style:

-What is my therapy style like?
+What is your therapy style like?

-Why do you focus on the solution?
+Do you focus on the problem or the solution?

 Generally, once the problem is understood, I focus more on the solution than the problem.
 I am trained in solution-focused brief therapy and do use those techniques, but I’m especially mindful of an idea by Albert Einstein, who once said: